 The notion of a Sheaf of structures has its origins on the study of the continuation of analytic functions in the XIX century, but the modern definition was introduced just few years after the end of the second world war, by Leray, Cartan and Lazard, in the context of Algebraic topology and Algebraic Geometry.
 However, the idea of a sheaf of structures is naturally contained in the conception of spacetime which derives from the Galilean relativity principle. [...]
 This is the case of the sheaves of structures, which have a logic based on the next contextual-truth paradigm: If a property for an extended object holds in some point of its domain then it has to hold in a neighbourhood of that point. [...]
 This proves that the laws of the intuitionistic logic, which are those that assume the value 1 in a Heyting algebra, are forced in each node of a Sheaf of Structures.

-Now, regardless of whether or not you’re familiar with complete Heyting algebra, here it is of note that, in Logic of Worlds, Alain Badiou is operating on precisely the need to translate what a complete Heyting algebra looks like in terms of dialectical materialism.
+In the Logic of Worlds, Alain Badiou is operating on the need to translate what a complete Heyting algebra looks like in terms of dialectical materialism.